-A few weeks ago I finally got round to watching the Channel 4 drama, It’s a Sin.
+A few years ago I enjoyed watching the Channel 4 drama, It’s a Sin.
 It depicts the lives of a group of friends living in London in the 1980s as the HIV/AIDS crisis developed and impacted them directly.
 As you might expect from a series written by Russell T Davies, it was an engaging and moving story, packed full of very human characters.

 But one of the things that struck me most was when one of the characters, coming to the end of his life, says something along the lines of ‘people will only remember the awfulness of what happened to us, they won’t remember the fun and the joy we had’.